MichaelCretignier/Rassine_public/README.txt

 The user do not need to compile it by himself/herself with Python since it will be automatically done by the main code Rassine.py

 RASSINE can be run in multi-processed using the Rassine_multiprocessed.py code.
-Finally, RASSINE contains a python code Rassine_trigger.py which is automatically launching all the different steps if you are working with a spectra time-series
+Finally, RASSINE contains a python code Rassine_trigger.py which is automatically launching all the different steps if you are working with a spectra time-series.

 ————————
 BASIC RULES :